cliffordlab/cliffordlab.github.io/publications.md

 <td><div class="citation_container">
 <input type="checkbox" class="toggle-button" id="LindsayMacchio_2022_05_01_P639AskYour">
 <div class="citation">
-Macchio L, Guichard L, Ji Y, An X, Neylan T, Clifford G, Li Q, Stevens J, Jovanovic T, Linnstaedt S, Ressler K, Koenen K, Kessler R, AURORA Study Group SM. <a href="https://drive.google.com/file/d/1nMVHcJvAMk-Tn0G_O5k3OdxcbQzxOEZ5">Ask Your Heart What It Doth Know: 100+ Heart Rate Variability-Based Biomarkers of Mental and Physical Health Identified in a Large Cohort of Trauma Survivors</a>.
+Macchio L, Guichard L, Ji Y, An X, Neylan T, Clifford GD, Li Q, Stevens J, Jovanovic T, Linnstaedt S, Ressler K, Koenen K, Kessler R, AURORA Study Group SM. <a href="https://drive.google.com/file/d/1nMVHcJvAMk-Tn0G_O5k3OdxcbQzxOEZ5">Ask Your Heart What It Doth Know: 100+ Heart Rate Variability-Based Biomarkers of Mental and Physical Health Identified in a Large Cohort of Trauma Survivors</a>.
 2022 Society of Biological Psychiatry (SOBP) Annual Meeting, New Orleans, Louisiana, USA 2022 April 28; 91 (9): p.
 S348.
 </div>
 <div class="bibtex_source"><pre>@inproceedings{LindsayMacchio_2022_05_01_P639AskYour,
-    author = "Macchio, Lindsay and Guichard, Lauriane and Ji, Yinyao and An, Xinming and Neylan, Thomas and Clifford, Gari and Li, Qiao and Stevens, Jennifer and Jovanovic, Tanja and Linnstaedt, Sarah and Ressler, Kerry and Koenen, Karestan and Kessler, Ronald and for the AURORA Study Group, Samuel McLean", title = "Ask Your Heart What It Doth Know: 100+ Heart Rate Variability-Based Biomarkers of Mental and Physical Health Identified in a Large Cohort of Trauma Survivors", date = "2022-04-28",
+    author = "Macchio, Lindsay and Guichard, Lauriane and Ji, Yinyao and An, Xinming and Neylan, Thomas and Clifford, Gari D and Li, Qiao and Stevens, Jennifer and Jovanovic, Tanja and Linnstaedt, Sarah and Ressler, Kerry and Koenen, Karestan and Kessler, Ronald and for the AURORA Study Group, Samuel McLean", title = "Ask Your Heart What It Doth Know: 100+ Heart Rate Variability-Based Biomarkers of Mental and Physical Health Identified in a Large Cohort of Trauma Survivors", date = "2022-04-28",
     issue = "9",